IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/data-factory/factory/managed-virtual-network/managed-private-endpoint/README.md

 ### Parameter: `dataFactoryName`

 The name of the parent data factory.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string